2026 Guide

-- 1.No license is required to practice life coaching in Hawaii — life coach certification is voluntary but strongly recommended
+• 1.No license is required to become a certified life coach in Hawaii — certification is voluntary but strongly recommended for credibility

 Life Coach Certification in Hawaii: What You Need to Know